sjyb9394/Python-Study/Algorithm/BFS-DFS/README.md

 DFS - Depth-First Search
  - Use stack for implementing DFS

+ Step:
- Step:  1) Insert start node to stack and mark visited.
+ 1. Insert start node to stack and mark visited. <br />
-        2) If there is unvisited adjacency node for the node from top of the stack, insert that node into stack.
+ 2. If there is unvisited adjacency node for the top node from the stack, insert that node into stack. <br />
-        3) If all adjacency nodes are visited, take out the top node from the stack.
+ 3. If all adjacency nodes are visited, take out the top node from the stack.<br />
-        4) Repeat 2-3 until all nodes are maked visited.
+ 4. Repeat 2-3 until all nodes are maked visited.<br />